 Nissan’s extended warranty is not your only option when it comes to protecting your vehicle from unexpected repairs.
-You can find similar extended warranty plans with more flexibility and possibly lower rates from a number of third-party warranty providers.
+You can find similar extended warranty plans with more flexibility and possibly lower rates from a number of third-party providers.
 Independent coverage offers a variety of benefits, including:

 - Contracts for older, higher-mileage vehicles

 - Additional coverage plans to choose from